Indrajit1465/Movie-Recommender-System/README.md

 - `nltk`: The Natural Language Toolkit, which provides tools for working with human language data, essential for NLP tasks.
 - `sklearn`: A comprehensive machine learning library that offers tools for building and evaluating machine learning models.

+## NOTE

+1. **Dataset**: The dataset used for this project can be found at [TMDB Movie Metadata on Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
+Make sure to download it and place it in the appropriate directory for the project to work correctly.

+2. **File Size Limitation**: The `similarity.pkl` file could not be uploaded due to storage limits.
+To generate this file, please run the code in the `Movies-Recommender-System` directory.
+This will create the necessary `similarity.pkl` file for the recommendation algorithm to function properly.

 ## How to Use